The Boston Vegetarian & Vegan Delivery Guide14 restaurants offering vegetarian and vegan food for pick-up and delivery in Boston.

-Any time a restaurant has “secret sauce” on the menu, we reflexively raise an eyebrow, a la Dwayne Johnson during his wrestling days.
-Lulu Green’s version comes alongside some tasty oven-baked za’atar fries, so we give them a pass.
-Everything else at this plant-based cafe has a variety of Mediterranean spices, so Lulu’s definitely gets our sense of smell going more than anything The Rock was cooking.
+Any time a restaurant has “secret sauce” on the menu, we reflexively raise an eyebrow, à la Dwayne Johnson during his wrestling days.
+Lulu Green’s version comes alongside some tasty oven-baked Yuca fries, so we give them a pass.
+Everything else at this plant-based cafe is flavored with a variety of Mediterranean spices, so Lulu’s definitely gets our sense of smell going more than anything The Rock was cooking.
 Order pickup and delivery on their website.

 We daydream about fast-casual lunches sometimes - that crazy concept where we could walk into a crowded place, order food in line, consume it in a cramped booth, and then go back to work, all within the span of 15 minutes.
 While we wait for such creature comforts to return, we’re still ordering takeout and delivery from anoush’ella, the counter-service Lebanese spot in the South End.
 Their flatbreads, in particular, are pretty good - we recommend either the lentil kofta or the sabich (with grilled eggplant and hummus).

 There’s something called an “Eggplant and Tofu Surprise” at Grasshopper, an all-vegan spot in Allston.
-We have a mixed history with surprises - including a proposal-related one that resulted in a missing ring - but it turns out this spicy dish is pretty good.
+We usually think surprises are as ridiculous as Tesla’s current stock prices, but it turns out this dish - made with a spicy black bean sauce - is pretty good.
 Perhaps the only disappointment is that there are no chapulines on the menu - yes, we know, they’re not vegan.
 Place your order here.

-Apparently, “nu” is French for naked, which is pretty close to how we’re eating all of our meals now.
+Apparently, “nu” is French for naked, which is pretty close to how we’ve eaten most of our meals during the pandemic.
 This Somerville spot has a substantial menu of things like breakfast sandwiches, burritos, Hawaiian bowls, and burgers.
-They’re also offering a limited selection of groceries, beer and wine, and some rather pricey toilet paper made from recycled goods.
 Everything’s available for delivery, so no, you don’t need to put pants on.

 When we think about vegan and vegetarian spots, Roxy’s - with a variety of bacon melts and burgers - isn’t usually the first place that comes to mind.
-But then we remember the buffalo tofu melt, the homemade veggie burgers, and the section of the menu that’s vegan (all available on Uber Eats), which makes us question all the other things that come to mind.
+But then we remember the buffalo tofu melt, the homemade veggie burgers, and the entire section of the menu that’s vegan (all available for ordering online), which makes us question all the other things that come to mind.

-If you’re looking for meatless comfort food, then look no further than Saus.
+If you’re looking for meatless comfort food, then you should head to Saus.
 Everything at the Bow Market location is vegetarian (and can be made vegan upon request), which means fries with curry ketchup, poutine with kimchi, and cauliflower-falafel sandwiches are all available for dinner tonight.
-Delivery is available through Uber Eats and a number of other platforms - don’t forget to add some beer and wine to your order as well.
+Delivery is available through a number of platforms, and don’t forget to add some beer and wine to your order as well.